SANtricity error in the Recovery GURU:

 SafetyStatus: 0x00000001 [ CUV ]

 - Any BBU failure must first be evaluated to ensure the current controller code is running before replacement.
-Especially for the following major releases:
+The system must be running 08.40.60.01 or greater.

 - If the controller firmware is not current as listed above, the firmware must be updated first.